 Katmai National Monument was established in 1918 to protect the volcanically devastated region surrounding Mount Katmai and the Valley of Ten Thousand Smokes.
 Today, Katmai National Park and Preserve remains an active volcanic landscape, but it also protects 9,000 years of human history as well as important habitat for salmon and the thousands of brown bears that feed on them.

-Fure's Cabin is a key stopover for those attempting the Savonoski Loop paddle trip, or as a beautiful destination in its own right.
+Fure's Cabin is a key stopover for those attempting the Savonoski Loop (PDF) paddle trip, or as a beautiful destination in its own right.
 It is not an alternate for Brooks Camp Campground and requires a full day of paddling to reach, or the use of a boat or plane.
 View a list of authorized commercial partners that may provide transportation services to Fure's Cabin.
 Paddlers originating from Brooks Camp should allow one to three days to travel the 32 miles along shorelines from Brooks Camp to Fure's Cabin in the Bay of Islands.

 Fure's Cabin follows the standard Recreation.gov cabin cancellation policy.